isa-group/IDEAS-R-Module/README.md

 # IDEAS-R-Module
-An IDEAS module for the R statistical computing language.
+An IDEAS/EXEMPLAR module for the R statistical computing language.
+It allows you to edit R script, check its sintax, and execute them on the server side from IDEAS/EXEMPLAR.